 All this has been enabled by a more ambitious National Payments Corporation of India, a clearing platform for retail payment transactions launched with 10 of the nation’s biggest banks under the auspices of the Reserve Bank of India, the central bank.

 The NPCI recently made available its Unified Payments Interface, or UPI, which enables money transfers between bank accounts using a mobile device.
-It’s even launched a consumer-facing mobile app, BHIM, which has been downloaded by more than 12 million times.
+It’s even launched a consumer-facing mobile app, BHIM, which has been downloaded more than 12 million times.

 If all that weren’t enough, on Nov.
 8 Mr. Modi threw gasoline on this fire when the government announced a surprise move to take all 500- and 1,000-rupee notes out of circulation by Dec.
 30.